-This course will utilize research, theory, and history of addiction counseling to help understand substance misuse and other addictive behaviors.
-It explores an array of techniques and skills for the assessment and treatment of individuals, couples, families, and children.
-Attention to how to apply strengths-based perspectives and client-centered practice will be a main focus.
-This will assist in meeting the Preliminary requirements for obtaining an Ohio Chemical Dependency Counselor Assistant Certification (CDCA).
+Introduction to Addictions Counseling SW230: Engage in learning about research, theory, and through practical experiences in the community to help understand substance misuse and other addictive behaviors.
+Explore an array of techniques and skills for the assessment and treatment of substance use disorder and process/behavioral addictions.
+A strengths-based and client-centered perspective will be presented.
+This class assists in meeting the Preliminary requirements for obtaining an Ohio Chemical Dependency Counselor Assistant Certificate (CDCA).